Your baby's first teeth are a beautiful milestone that can quickly become a nightmare. Grumpy teething while cuddling your little one is frustrating!

 There are many new over the counter pain relief products that promise they will deal with some of the side effects during a teething period.
 Be careful about products that don't have FDA approval.

-Teething rings, chew beads, and any teething necklaces or bracelets can be beneficial for baby's teeth, especially when chilled or frozen.
+Teething rings or chew beadscan be beneficial for baby's teeth, especially when chilled or frozen.
 These items may be the perfect solution when they start teething.

 It's important to note that just because something is branded as a teether doesn't mean it's safe.
 Always make sure that the effectiveness of these products is supported by evidence!